orangatun/b/esd/Ascend.md

         ADD R6,#4

-`STR R2,[R6]` will store the first value in the **address of the second number in the list** `SUB R6,#4` will subtract `R6` by 4 and go back to the **address of the first number in the list** `STR R3,[R6]` will store the second number in the **address of the first number in the list** Because of `SUB R6,#4` we went to the location of the first number.
+`STR R2,[R6]` will store the first value in the **address of the second number in the list**

+`SUB R6,#4` will subtract `R6` by 4 and go back to the **address of the first number in the list**

+`STR R3,[R6]` will store the second number in the **address of the first number in the list**

+Because of `SUB R6,#4` we went to the location of the first number.
 We need to come back to the location of the second number.

 So, `ADD R6,#4` will add 4 to `R6` and bring it back to the second number.

     DN  SUB R1,#01

-If we did not have to swap, we would've directly jumped to this statement.
-Here, we subtract `R1` which is the counter for the inner loop.
+If you did not have to swap, you would've directly jumped to this statement.
+Here, you subtract `R1` which is the counter for the inner loop.

         CMP R1,#00
         BLE DN1

-We compare `R1` to `0`.
+You compare `R1` to `0`.
 If it is equal to 0, you exit the inner loop and jump to the outer loop where you subtract 1 from `R0` which is the counter of the outer loop.

         B TOP